 Change Management and Training Lead

-This new role contributes to developing and leading the day-to-day execution of change management plans and training associated with the Workday Student implementation, a complex multi-year initiative to replace Suffolk University’s core student information systems.
-Primary areas of focus include creation, oversight, and management of the overall change management strategy and plan in conjunction with the Academic Engagement Lead and Communication & Campus Engagement Lead.
+This new role contributes to developing and leading the day-to-day execution of change management plans and training associated with the Workday Student implementation, a complex multi-year initiative to replace Suffolk University's core student information systems.
+Primary focus areas include creation, oversight, and management of the overall change management strategy and plan in conjunction with the Academic Engagement Lead and Communication & Campus Engagement Lead.
 In addition, this position will lead the development and delivery of all training and training materials.
 Finally, the Change Management and Training Lead will work closely with the change management team members and supervise the work of the Change Management Analyst role.

 PRIMARY DUTIES AND RESPONSIBILITIES: